Family, friends mourn 6 victims of California mass shooting

 “There was never a dull moment with her.
 She has a beautiful heart and a beautiful mind.
 Everyone misses her so much,” her best friend, who was not named, told ABC 10.

-Turner had spent his night out with friends and his cousin at the London nightclub, his father, Frank Turner, told FOX 40.
+Turner had spent his night out with friends at the London nightclub, his father, Frank Turner, told FOX 40.

 “He was out just having fun with his friends,” Frank Turner told the TV station.

-Note: This story has been updated with the correct spelling of De’vazia Turner.
-It is De’vazia, not Devazia.